segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Server side Identify

-If you are sending Identify calls from your server libraries or have Segment Cloud Apps that send back Identify calls with enriched user traits, you can send that data to your GA account using custom dimensions and metrics.
+If you are sending Identify calls from your server libraries or have [Segment Cloud App sources](/docs/connections/sources/catalog/#cloud-apps) that send back Identify calls with enriched user traits, you can send that data to your GA account using custom dimensions and metrics.

-Unlike the client-based destination which can use the browser and the global window `ga` tracker, for server library implementations Segment checks your `traits`, then checks your settings for custom dimension or metric mappings, and then sends the Identify with an explicit event.
+Unlike the device-mode destination which runs directly on the device, and which can use the browser and the global window `ga` tracker, in a server library implementation Segment checks your `traits`, then checks your settings for custom dimension or metric mappings, and then sends the Identify with an explicit event.

 You can specify what the event action should be called in the Google Analytics settings.
 If you don't specify a name, Segment uses a default of event **'User Enriched'**.
 Since an event category is also required, you can specify which `trait` you want Segment to set this value to.
 For example, if you send a trait such as `type`, Segment sets the value of `traits.type` as the event category if defined, and if it is not, sets it to the default value **'All'**.